Dotrar/vscode-automajick/README.md

 ## Features

 - Use whatever language you want
-- Run scripts from anywhere; in the current workspace and with the current file as the first param
+- Run scripts from anywhere; in the current workspace and with the current file, using stdio and argv
 - Quick and easy

-## What would this be used for?
+## What is the use of this?

+Use cases could include:

+- Converting one file format to the next
+- Extracting data from one source to apply to another
+- Managing folder-level tasks, git repos, custom sanity checks
+- Compile and build scripts, setup scripts, etc

-Generally I work on many different projects and have different python scripts to manage github repos, readme conversions, auto-zippers, and etc.
+Generally, at my workplace I manage many different projects and folders for different things; I mainly use python scripts to automate many tasks across folders and on files; for instance: using a python script to convert md to html, extracting data, zip'ing, managing github when required, etc.

-This script allows someone like me to run the chosen python scripts at the push of a button.
+This extension allows those scripts to be written in a generic way, and activated with few button presses.

 ## Requirements